Tbrennan6/IcelandicNow/docs/05_simple_sentences/06_weak_verbs.md

 *Note: This rule is much simplified, but it will act as a great starting point.*

+Below, see the conjugation of the i-verb *að reyna*.)

 Example 1: Ég reyni -> Ég reyndi\
 Example 2: Þú reynir -> Þú reyndir\
 Example 3: Hún reynir -> Hún reyndi\